Achilles Tendonitis Treatment Frewville

 As the tendon swells and thickens over time, a chronic condition arises, which, if left unaddressed, becomes increasingly challenging to resolve.
 Early morning stiffness in the heel or ankle region is a usual symptom.
 With Achilles tendinitis, the initial discomfort often eases with physical activity, only to return and cause pain afterwards.
 Microscopic examination reveals specific cells within these inflammatory conditions, cells that the body mobilises to control inflammation and support tendon healing.
 At this stage, the recovery time is generally brief.
 However, if neglected for more than six months, it could escalate into Achilles Tendinosis (see below), with a recovery duration spanning 6-12 months.

-At Heel Pain Clinics of Adelaide, we sometimes encounter cases of Retrocalcaneal Bursitis.
-This condition is characterized by inflammation within the sac-like structure filled with lubricating fluid, which is located between the Achilles tendon and the heel bone.
-It is probable to find a noticeable bony protuberance on the outer-top edge of the heel’s backside, commonly referred to as a Haglund’s deformity.
+At Heel Pain Clinics of Adelaide, we come across instances of Retrocalcaneal Bursitis from time to time.
+This refers to the inflammation of the sac, filled with a fluid-like lubricant, positioned between the Achilles tendon and the heel bone.
+There’s a high chance of detecting a notable bony protrusion on the top exterior margin of the heel’s back, termed as a Haglund’s deformity.

 Achilles Tendinitis treatment Frewville